jamiecayley/MAT1041/report.md

 Gerrymandering: This is a practice that can be abused by a party already in power to maximise their chances of being re-elected.
 It is done by manipulating the boundaries of constituencies so that their voters make up the minimum majority in each constituency.

-### The different forms of Proportional Representation
+### Different forms of Proportional Representation

 #### Single Transferable Vote